 Generally, you can expect epoxy pipe lining to cost between $80 and $250 per linear foot.
 For an average residential project, this usually adds up to a total cost of around $3,000 to $8,000.
 This range covers the entire process, from cleaning the existing pipes to applying the new epoxy liner.
 Of course, a small, straightforward repair will be on the lower end of that spectrum, while a more extensive project involving longer pipe sections will be on the higher end.
 The best way to understand the cost for your home is to get in touch with a professional for a detailed quote.

-How Pipe Diameter Affects the Price
+Does Pipe Diameter Change the Price?

 The size of your pipes is a major factor in the cost equation.
 It makes sense when you think about it: a wider pipe requires more epoxy resin to create a durable, long-lasting seal.
 Because of this, you’ll find that larger diameter pipes typically cost more per foot to line, often falling in the $100 to $250 per foot range.
 The condition of your pipes also matters.
 If they are heavily corroded or blocked, they will require more intensive cleaning before the liner can be installed, which can influence the price.
 If you’re dealing with a sudden pipe issue, our emergency plumbing services can help diagnose the problem quickly.